itzKshitijaC/Customer-Churn-Analysis/README.md

 <b>2.
 CustomerId—</b> contains random values and does not affect customers leaving the bank.

 </b>3.
-Surname—</b>a customer's surname has no impact on their decision to leave the bank.
+Surname—</b> A customer's surname has no impact on their decision to leave the bank.

 </b>4.
 CreditScore—</b>can affect customer churn since a customer with a higher credit score is less likely to leave the bank.
 <b>Credit score: </b>